 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-Does your community offer opportunities for prayer beyond the weekly liturgy (for example, the Liturgy of the Hours, the rosary)?
+Does your community offer opportunities for prayer beyond the weekly liturgy, such as the Liturgy of the Hours and the rosary?
 Are there prayer groups that the elect could join?
-Perhaps you could encourage them to simply come together to pray with and for each other.
+You could encourage them to simply come together and pray with and for each other.

 Use a contemplative prayer and a Taizé setting.
 Pray for each other as you near your journey’s end.
 Conclude with the prayer over the elect in the RCIA at §122A.